 Introduction to Raised Bed Gardening

-There are a good number of reasons to garden this way:
+There are a good number of reasons to use raised beds in your garden:

 You Can Choose Your Soil for a Raised Bed